RESOStandards/transport/README.md

 * The proposal will stay in draft status until it has at least two implementations from two separate vendors, at which point there will be a workgroup discussion, including revisiting which existing specifications and versions to add it to, if applicable.
 * The implementations should be verified against the proposed testing rules by RESO staff, even if on a development server.

-## 3. Approval / Adoption Phase
+## 3. Approval and Adoption Phase
 * The PR will be taken out of draft status at this point, awaiting final approval.
 * There may also be a motion to create Certification tools, and potentially new reports or metrics, at that time.
 If so, these items need to be added to RESO’s backlog.
-* The Transport and Certifiaction groups will decide which specification(s) it should be added to and which version(s) to target; those writing the proposals can make requests in this regard.
+* The Transport and Certification groups will decide which specification(s) it should be added to and which version(s) to target; those writing the proposals can make requests in this regard.
 * Once the new specification is ready for ratification, related PRs will be merged into their corresponding specifications.